KeyviDev/keyvi/CONTRIBUTING.md

 ### Submitting your changes

 Once you successfully tested you are ready to submit for review.
 Note that some parts have to fulfill certain rules (e.g. formating), please have a look and do the changes accordingly.
-We will not do it for you.
+All checks must pass.

 #### Submit a pull request